weijiekoh/oneofus/README.md

 transaction to verify their membership and broadcast their answer.
 They relayer receives a reward for their service, which is drawn from the fees paid out by those who submit questions.

+There is an Ethereum contract to which anyone can submit questions.
+When a user submits a question, they have to pay a 0.05 ETH fee.

 Under the hood, OneOfUs uses [Semaphore](https://github.com/kobigurk/semaphore), a zero-knowledge signalling